-In a time where the cost of everything is on the rise, operators and decision-makers are more focused than ever on getting the most out of their particular process.
+In a time where the cost of everything is on the rise, operators, and decision-makers are more focused than ever on getting the most out of their particular process.
 This is particularly true for the semiconductor industry.
-It is critical to improve throughput and maximize yield during a time where costs can be harder and harder to predict.
+It is critical to improve throughput and maximize yield during a time when costs can be harder and harder to predict.

 What is yield exactly?